Chaitanya-Thombare/Background_Removal_and_Change/README.md

 ## Introduction
 will soon add explainantion to this repo

+### PS
-### PS. - Time taken to process all outputs is less than 1.4s
+Time taken to process all outputs is less than 1.4s Quality maintained, meaning the cropped part of images in output are same as in input images

 ## Examples
 ### Test Images